carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 #### Storybook

-To build the Storybook, run `yarn build:storybook`.
+To build the Storybook, run `yarn build`.

-The Storybook should be outputted to the `docs` folder.
+The Storybook should be outputted to the `storybook-static` folder.

-## Submitting a Pull Request
+## Submit a Pull Request

 ### Sync Your Fork